kubernetes-sigs/kueue/docs/tasks/administer_cluster_quotas.md

 - The kubectl command-line tool has communication with your cluster.
 - [Kueue is installed](/README.md#installation).

-## Single ClusterQueue, single flavor setup {#single-queue-single-flavor}
+## Single ClusterQueue and single ResourceFlavor setup

-In the following steps, you will create a queuing system with a single ClusterQueue to govern the quota of your cluster.
+In the following steps, you will create a queuing system with a single ClusterQueue and a single [ResourceFlavor](/docs/concepts/cluster_queue.md#resourceflavor-object) to govern the quota of your cluster.

 You can perform all these steps at once by applying [config/samples/single-clusterqueue-setup.yaml](/config/samples/single-clusterqueue-setup.yaml):